oriuminc/vagrant-ariadne/README.md

 * Having dnsmasq installed on the host computer can lead to unexpected behavior related to `resolv.conf` in the VM.
 This will manifest as a failure to upgrade chef (via rubygems) during boot, right off the bat.
+* Given how agent\_forwarding happens using your host machine's ssh credentials, ssh-agent must be running and have a saved passphrase, or else it can't pass this passphrase into the VM, and the chef run will fail when authorization is needed (likely during Git commands).
+Ensure that you've authorized ssh-agent at least once on the host before provisioning.
 * Sometimes if you lose internet connection on your host, the network inside the VM must be reset. [[Reference][network-fix-ref]] If you experience a lack of connectivity in your VM, run this from the host: